cocos/engine-native/docs/CODING_STYLE.md

 ## Enumerator Names

 Enumerators (for both scoped and unscoped enums) should be named like constants.
-That is, use kEnumName not ENUM_NAME.
+That is, ENUM_NAME.
 ```c++
 enum class AlternateUrlTableError {
   OK = 0,